 The skeleton of the elephant

 The skeleton of the elephant consists of over 300 bones.
 Although the elephant is very heavy, it has amazing agility.
 So he can move forward and backward, swim and run.
-At the same time, he can reach a decent pace and easily keep up with people.
+They can reach a decent pace and easily keep up with humans.

-Elephants can stand for long periods of time, using very little energy.
+Elephants can stand still for a long time, consuming very little energy in the process.
 Sometimes they love to take a short nap standing up, but they also like to lay down sometimes.
 In total, they sleep between 2 to 6 hours within 24 hours.

 Elephants, like us humans, have cartilage that points upward.
 Their discs have sharp bony protrusions that widen upward.
-Thus, the discs and tissue protect the elephant’s back from above.
+The intervertebral discs and tissue thus protect the elephant’s back from above.

-Constantly carrying heavy weight can cause the spine to buckle.
+The spine can buckle as a result of constantly carrying heavy weight.
 The damage is irreparable.
 You can imagine how the gray giants suffer.

-WFFT) is common in elephants used for tourist rides.
-The WFFT published the photos of Pai Lin and Thung Ngern to raise awareness of how much elephants can suffer in the equestrian industry.
+According to the Wildlife Friends Foundation Thailand (WFFT), these physical deformities are common in elephants used for tourist rides.
+WFFThat published the photos of Pai Lin and Thung Ngern to raise awareness of how much elephants can suffer in the equestrian industry.